sltdhub/iso3166-2-api/README.md

 * https://iso3166-2-api.vercel.app/api/name
 * https://iso3166-2-api.vercel.app/api/all

 Two query string parameters are available in the API - `alpha2` and `name`.
-The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - "?alpha2=JP" - or added to the alpha2 endpoint - "/alpha2/JP".
+The 2 letter alpha-2 country code can be appeneded to the url as a query string parameter to the main endpoint - "?alpha2=JP" - or added to the alpha2 path endpoint - "/alpha2/JP".
 A single alpha-2 or list of them can be passed to the API (e.g "FR", "DE", "HU, ID, MA").
 The name parameter can be a country name in english as it is most commonly known.
-The name can similarly be added as a query string parameter to the main endpoint - "?name="Denmark" - or added to the name endpoint - "/name/Denmark".
-A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if "?name=Swede".
+The name can similarly be added as a query string parameter to the main endpoint - "?name="Denmark" - or added to the name path endpoint - "/name/Denmark".
+A closeness function is utilised so the most approximate name from the input will be used e.g Sweden will be used if "?name=Swed" etc.

-The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an api gateway and load balancer.
+The API was hosted and built using GCP, with a Cloud Function being used in the backend which is fronted by an API gateway and load balancer.
 The function calls a GCP Storage bucket to access the back-end JSON with all ISO 3166 updates.
-A complete diagram of the architecture is shown below.
 Although, due to the cost of infrastructure the hosting was switched to Vercel (https://vercel.com/).

 The API documentation and usage with all useful commands and examples to the API is available on the [API.md](https://github.com/amckenna41/iso3166-2-api/API.md) file.
 The full list of attributes/fields available in `iso3166-2` can be viewed in the [ATTRIBUTES.md][attributes] file.

 Staying up to date
 ------------------
 The ISO is a very dynamic organisation and regularly change/update/remove entries within its library of standards, including the ISO 3166.
+Additions/changes/deletions to country/territorial codes and attributes vary and update occassioanlly.
+On the main repo a Cloud Function called check-for-updates periodically pulls all the latest data and attributes for all ISO 3166 countries, ultimately updating the backend JSON file that the iso3166-2-api uses.
+This ensures that the object and its data stay up-to-date and accurate.

-Additions/changes/deletions to country/territorial codes occur less often in the ISO 3166-1, but changes are more frequent for the ISO 3166-2 codes due to there being thousands more entries, thus it can be difficult to keep up with any changes to these codes.
+Additionally, as the software and API include data from the ISO 3166-2 which includes country subdivison codes and data, a custom-built software `iso3166-updates` was created.
+Compared to the ISO 3166-1, changes are more frequent for the ISO 3166-2 codes due to there being thousands more entries, thus it can be difficult to keep up with any changes to these codes.
 These changes can occur for a variety of geopolitical and bureaucratic reasons and are usually communicated via Newsletters on the ISO platform, their Online Browsing Platform (OBP) or via a database, which usually costs money to subscribe to [[3]](#references).
 Usually these updates are conveyed at the end of the year, with amendments and updates occasionally published at various times throughout the year [[4]](#references).

-A custom-built software `iso3166-updates` was created to track and maintain these changes/updates that are made to the ISO 3166, specifically the ISO 3166-2.
+The software tracks and maintain these changes/updates that are made.
 The software and accompanying API (https://iso3166-updates.com) makes it extremely easy to check for any new or historic updates to a country or set of country's ISO 3166-2 codes for free, with an easy-to-use interface and Python package and API, ensuring that you get the most up-to-date and accurate ISO 3166-2 codes and naming conventions.
 A custom script is run periodically (every 3-6 months) that uses the `iso3166-updates` software to check for any updates.
 If updates are found then a GitHub Issue is automatically raised on the `iso3166-2` repository, communicating all updates/changes that need to be implemented into the `iso3166-2` repo's software and JSONs.

 Requirements
 ------------